Published on July 14, 2011

 - If your pet’s calcium level is abnormal, additional tests may be recommended to determine the cause.

-Calcium is an important nutrient that the body needs to maintain many of its organs.
+What Is the Calcium Level?Calcium is an important nutrient that the body needs to maintain many of its organs.
 Bones, the heart, intestines, and muscles are just a few of the organs that rely on a healthy blood calcium level in order to function properly.
 If the calcium level in the blood drops too low or goes up too high, serious illness can result.

 The calcium level is an important part of a blood test known as a chemistry panel, so it is often evaluated during routine wellness checkups or pre-surgery screening in healthy pets.
 Because a variety of medical conditions can affect the calcium level, your veterinarian may recommend testing your pet’s calcium level if your pet has any of the following signs of illness:

-To test your pet’s calcium level, your veterinary team must obtain a small blood sample.
+How Is the Calcium Level Measured?To test your pet’s calcium level, your veterinary team must obtain a small blood sample.
 This procedure is usually very quick; it may take only a few seconds if the patient is well behaved.
 For patients that are very frightened or not well behaved, your veterinary team may want to use a muzzle, towel, or other gentle restraint device.
 In some cases, such as in patients with very thick fur, it may be necessary to shave the hair from the area where blood will be drawn.
 The hair will grow back, and this is often a good way to find the vein quickly.

 Some veterinary offices have in-house blood analysis equipment, so they can perform the test for the calcium level in the office and have results the same day.
 Other offices send blood samples to an outside laboratory for the test to be performed.
 If an outside laboratory is used, results are generally available within 1 to 2 days.